Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Proofs

 where the function $G$ is still defined by

-Notice that this estimate differs from that obtained for $\widetilde{\Pi}_2$ because of the $e^{dt}$ factor.
+Notice that this estimate differs from that obtained for $\widetilde {\Pi }_2$ because of the $e^{dt}$ factor.
 It will be absorbed by the volume of the ball $B(x,e^{-t})$ that we will integrate over.
-Finally, by using \eqref{jenaichie1}, we obtain:
+Finally, by using~(\ref{jenaichie1}), we obtain

 Since $G$ is bounded, this quantity is obviously bounded by a quantity that goes to $0$ when $\delta$ becomes large uniformly with respect to $t$.
 This concludes estimating $\Pi_1$.
-The proof is complete.
+The proof is complete. \end{pf}

-We are now in position to prove: \begin{theorem} For each bounded open set $A\subset \R^d$, the martingale $(M'_t(A))_{t\geq 0}$ converges almost surely towards a positive random variable denoted by $M'(A)$, such that $M'(A)>0$ almost surely.
-Consequently, almost surely, the (locally signed) random measures $(M'_t(dx))_{t\geq 0}$ converge weakly as $t\to \infty$ towards a positive random measure $M'(dx)$, which has full support and is atomless.
-Furthermore, the measure $M'$ is a solution to the $\star$-equation \eqref{star} with $\gamma=\sqrt{2d}$. \end{theorem}
+We are now in position to prove the following: \begin{theorem} For each bounded open set $A\subset\mathbb{R}^d$, the martingale $(M'_t(A))_{t\geq0}$ converges almost surely toward a positive random variable denoted by $M'(A)$, such that $M'(A)>0$ almost surely.
+Consequently, almost surely, the (locally signed) random measures $(M'_t(dx))_{t\geq0}$ converge weakly as $t\to\infty$ toward a positive random measure $M'(dx)$, which has full support and is atomless.
+Furthermore, the measure $M'$ is a solution to the $\star $-equation~(\ref{star}) with $\gamma=\sqrt{2d}$. \end{theorem}